ichthyosaurus/harbour-captains-log/README.md

 *Bug reports, and contributions for translations, bug fixes, or new features are always welcome!*

-1. Clone the repository by running `git clone https://github.com/ichthyosaurus/harbour-captains-log.git`
+1. Clone the repository by running `git clone --recurse-submodules https://github.com/ichthyosaurus/harbour-captains-log.git`
+2. Apply necessary patches: `git apply libs/*.patch`
 2. Open `harbour-captains-log.pro` in Sailfish OS IDE (Qt Creator for Sailfish)
 3. To run on emulator, select the `i486` target and press the run button
 4. To build for the device, select the `armv7hl` target and click “deploy all”;